 Ultimately, it’s up to you

-The Bionic StableGrip is one of the more divisive golf gloves on the market: some golfers swear it works great and helps their game.
+The Bionic StableGrip is one of the more divisive golf gloves on the market.
+Some golfers swear it works great and improves their game.

 Others put it on and take it off immediately without even swinging a golf club with it.
 It’s just that odd feeling.
 Ultimately, it comes down to personal feel.